 What About VXXB’s Liquidity?

-Even through VXXB has been trading for almost a year its volumes have been meager.
+Even through VXXB has been trading for over a year its volumes were meager at first.
 For example, see this mid-day screenshot from May 14th, 2018.

-Some people incorrectly infer that low trading volumes in VXXB’s indicate inferior liquidity.
+Some people incorrectly inferred that low trading volumes in VXXB’s indicate inferior liquidity.
 With the stock of a corporation there’s some merit to this assumption, but with ETPs, the story is completely different.
-Liquidity refers to how much the price of a security changes in the face of out of balance buying or selling.
-With company stocks, liquidity is dependent on how many shares are publically available for trading and how inclined the stockholders are to buy or sell at a given price.
+Liquidity refers to how much the price of

 ETP liquidity is fundamentally not dependent on the supply/demand dynamics of the fund itself, but rather on the underlying securities that the fund tracks.
 In VXXB’s case, the underlying is short term VIX futures, the same underlying as VXX—and short term VIX futures are very liquid.
 This post goes into detail on the liquidity of ETPs, but the key point is that Authorized Participants (APs), institutional players in the market maintain liquidity and earn a profit by keeping the price of ETPs close to their tracking prices, the price set by the underlying securities.
 Unless conditions are extreme, the APs do a very good job of selling shares in the face of buying pressure, and buying shares if sellers predominate when the underlying securities are liquid.